 I’ve worked on TV series as varied as long-form investigative documentaries to live political talk shows and supported almost every format of on-air show with expanded ancillary and unique content online.
 I created the world’s first Twitter-based soap opera, developed dozens of original short-form entertainment series and have overseen the piloting process for new digital networks.
 Producing—for every medium and platform—comprises my two favorite challenges: problem-solving and people-wrangling.

 I also write cover stories, feature profiles and reviews of celebrities and entertainment.
-I recently obsessed over the end of The Americans.
-I spent the day with Adam Rippon for Rolling Stone.
-I am a longtime contributing editor for OUT magazine, where I’ve explored complex interpretations of sexuality and gender with unlikely subjects.Ezra Miller (Justice League) and Jussie Smollett (Empire) each spoke for the first time on the record and at length about their sexuality.
-I spoke to novelist Amy Bloom about her new book, White Houses, which tells the story of Eleanor Roosevelt’s longtime lady love.
-Chris Pine once presented his thesis to me on the growing homogenization of masculinity in American cinema.
+I wrote about the lifelong connection Taron Egerton forged with Elton John while making Rocketman (including the drag name Elton bestowed on him).
+I asked political documentary directors how they plotted a film with an unknown outcome, obsessed over the end of The Americans and spent the day with Adam Rippon for Rolling Stone.
+As a longtime contributing editor for OUT magazine, I’ve explored complex interpretations of sexuality and gender with unlikely subjects, from Ezra Miller (Justice League) to Chris Pine, who once presented his thesis to me on the growing homogenization of masculinity in American cinema.
 Josh Hutcherson’s self-definition as “mostly straight” generated millions of responses on Tumblr.
 Adam Levine’s critique of American Idol’s lack of lgbtq contestants prompted responses from its host and executive producers.
 One interview I did with a straight actor playing gay sparked a series of debates covered by the Columbia Journalism Review.